jujuck/Express-MySQL_Movies/README.md

 ## Steps Part 2
 - 10/ Restructuring => replace function with route/Controller/Model as seen in quest
+- 11/ Adding fields validation with joi for the post and put routes
-- 11/ Adding filter on the get movies by genre, duration, year
+- 12/ Adding filter on the get movies by genre, duration, year